 - A. Written notice of disciplinary action shall be provided to the employee.
-Such notices shall state the nature of the charges, the alleged acts on which the charges are based, and the nature of the discipline to be imposed. - B. Copies of disciplinary notices shall be provided to the Shop Steward and the Union as soon as possible but not more than (twenty-four) 24 hours after being given to the employee. - C. Upon written request, the Judiciary is obligated to provide documents and a list of witnesses that will be relied upon at the disciplinary hearing.
+Such notices shall state the nature of the charges, the alleged acts on which the charges are based, and the nature of the discipline to be imposed. - B. Copies of disciplinary notices shall be provided to the Shop Steward and the Union as soon as possible but not more than (twenty-four) 24 hours after being given to the employee. - C. The Judiciary is obligated to provide documents and a list of witnesses that will be relied upon at the disciplinary hearing.
 Such documents shall be provided to the requesting party, either the Union or the employee, no later than 15 business days from the date the PNDA is issued.
 The Judiciary may supplement its initial production of documents prior to the hearing.
-Upon written request, the Union or the employee is obligated to provide documents and witnesses that will be relied upon at the disciplinary hearing to the Judiciary no later than 5 business days before the discipline hearing.
-Failure of either party to provide any facts, documents or other information pursuant to a valid discovery request may result in the suppression of the party's claim or defense at the disciplinary hearing or other appropriate remedy as determined by the Hearing Officer.
+The Union or the employee is obligated to provide documents and witnesses that will be relied upon at the disciplinary hearing to the Judiciary no later than 5 business days before the discipline hearing.
+Nothing in this paragraph prohibits the proffer by either party of additional rebuttal documents which are admitted into evidence at the Hearing Officer's discretion.
+Failure of either party to provide the witness list or documents as provided above may result in the suppression of the party's claim or defense at the disciplinary hearing or other appropriate remedy as determined by the Hearing Officer.